andyboeh/mediola2mqtt/README.md

 known devices by calling `http://mediola.lan/command?XC_FNC=GetStates` in a browser.
 Check for `type` and `adr` fields.

+## Multiple Mediola Gateways

+The add-on supports connecting to and managing several Gateways.
+However, due to limitations in the docker architecture, this is only supported when running standalone and not in add-on mode.

+If you need to enable multiple devices, you need to add an ID to each Mediola configured and assign the same ID to the buttons and blinds for this Mediola interface.
+This is necessary for sending commands to the "correct" Mediola.

 ## How it works

 The Mediola AIO Gateway supports a simple HTTP API for control and broadcasts